 Acting and writing are my primary creative mediums.
 Acting is my pathway to continued growth, self awareness, and re-examining the complexities of human interaction.
 Writing allows me to be a conduit for perspectives and truths waiting to be revealed.

-I write screenplays and plays from a viewpoint heavily influenced by the complexities and wonders of Haitian culture and history, as well as my experiences as a born-and-bred New Yorker.
+I write screenplays and plays from a viewpoint heavily influenced by the complexities and wonders of Haitian culture and history, family stories, as well as my experiences as a born-and-bred New Yorker.

 First generation Caribbean America (her parents were from Nevis) Cecily Tyson's impact on my life started when I saw "The Autobiography of Miss Jane Pittman" on television.
 Her transformational portrayals of complex, multi-layered women continue to inspire me.
 Ms. Tyson's decades long commitment to her craft set an example that keeps my faith and creative flame blazing.

 Bahamian American Sidney Poitier made a huge impression on me as a child.
 So elegant.
 So confident.
 Favorite movie: IN THE HEAT OF THE NIGHT.
 The fire in his eyes.
 His presence....powerful.
 His contributions as an actor, director, activist...well let's just say when I am directing, producing my own plays/screenplays...when I am producing works by Caribbean Diaspora artists who are "artivists" like me...
 I thank Mr. Poitier for demonstrating "yes I can be someone better."

 Magaly as "Antoinette Pierre" in Grand Army

 Do you have more questions?
 Are you interested in collaborating on a project?
 Send me a message, and I will get back to you as soon as I can.

 Copyright © 2023 Magaly Colimon - All Rights Reserved.